 "The largest attack area for an enterprise network is their users," he said.
 "Until we think about users as an extension of our network, we are not addressing that problem."

-It's a statement with which Michael Higgins, chief security officer of The Times
+It's a statement with which Michael Higgins, chief security officer of The Times, would likely agree.

 "Attackers no longer go after our firewall.
 They go after individuals," he said in the article.
 "They send a malicious piece of code to your email account and you're opening it and letting them in."